 In addition to the testing of novel compounds in various angiogenesis models, the Corson Lab is interested in discovering how these compounds work at the molecular level by using chemical proteomics approaches.
 Current NEI R01-funded work focuses on the heme synthesis enzyme ferrochelatase, which is a target of cremastranone, and which the Corson Lab has shown is important for angiogenesis in vitro and in vivo.
 With this and other targets in hand, the Corson Lab research team will be better able to understand not only how antiangiogenic molecules work, but how else they may target the same systems pharmacologically to find new drug candidates.

-Under the direction of Tim Corson, PhD, associate professor of ophthalmology at the IU School of Medicine and interim director of Basic and Translational Research at the Eugene and Marilyn Glick Eye Institute, the Corson Lab applies chemical biology to problems in vision science.
+Under the direction of Tim Corson, PhD, associate professor of ophthalmology at the IU School of Medicine and director of Basic and Translational Research at the Eugene and Marilyn Glick Eye Institute, the Corson Lab applies chemical biology to problems in vision science.
 The lab uses a wide variety of techniques, including high-throughput compound screening, novel compound development, and biochemical approaches to compound mechanism of action as well as more traditional techniques, including tissue culture, expression analyses, in vivo modeling, and molecular biology.

 The Corson Lab research team is developing small molecules as probes and therapeutic leads for the common, blinding afflictions of wet age-related macular degeneration, proliferative diabetic retinopathy, and retinopathy of prematurity–all of which are associated with abnormal excess blood vessel growth in the eye (neovascularization).
 The team is also investigating the basic biology of, and potential therapeutic approaches for, the pediatric ocular tumor retinoblastoma, which is responsible for one percent of childhood cancer deaths and five percent of childhood blindness.